Quick Answer

 1. Software Licensing or Subscription Cost

-This is the most visible cost — the fee you pay to use the ERP software itself.
-How it is structured depends on the deployment model:
+This is the most visible cost — the fee to use the ERP software itself.
+How it’s structured depends on the deployment model.

-Cloud ERP (SaaS): Charged as a monthly or annual subscription, typically based on the number of users and the modules selected.
-This is the model used by most modern SME-focused ERP platforms, including Infisuite.
-Subscription fees are predictable, scalable, and include software updates and maintenance.
+Cloud ERP (SaaS): A monthly or annual subscription, usually based on users and modules.
+This is the model used by most modern SME-focused platforms, including Infisuite.
+Fees are predictable, scalable, and include updates and maintenance.

-On-Premise ERP: Charged as an upfront perpetual license fee — a one-time payment for the right to use the software indefinitely.
-This cost is typically significant and is paid before any implementation work begins.
-Annual maintenance fees (usually 15–20% of the license cost) apply on top.
+On-Premise ERP: An upfront perpetual licence — a one-time payment paid before implementation begins.
+Annual maintenance fees (usually 15–20% of the licence cost) apply on top.

-For SMEs, Cloud ERP subscription pricing is almost always the more financially accessible option — converting a large, unpredictable capital expenditure into a manageable, predictable operating expense.
+For SMEs, Cloud ERP subscription pricing is almost always more accessible.
+It turns a large, unpredictable capital expense into a manageable operating one.

 Typical Cloud ERP subscription range for SMEs: